arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 Special values include "satellite", which will replicate the collection to every DB-server, and 1, which disables replication.

+@RESTSTRUCT{minReplicationFactor,get_api_database_new_USERS,string,optional,number}
+Default minimum replication factor for new collections created in this database.
+You can not have less replication.

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 Has to be an array of user objects to initially create for the new database.
 User information will not be changed for users that already exist.